elvessousa/sobrio-vscode/README.md

 ## About this theme

 Sobrio is a theme for **Visual Studio Code**, with sober colors (at least for me), hence the name.
+The font used in the screenshots is [Victor Mono](https://rubjo.github.io/victor-mono/), so _real italics_ and _ligatures_ are supported if that fits your style.

-The font used in the screenshots is Victor Mono.
-I tested it with the following languages:
+The syntax was tested with the following languages:

 - CSS / Sass / SCSS
 - Elixir